Early Hammond / Hohman Avenue

 The small posters pasted on the side of the wooden building at the far right, advertise events for June 8 and June 9 suggesting this picture may have been taken in late spring.

 Around the corner: This scene from a 1908 photograph is looking north on Hohman Avenue.
 The "Jones Business College" sign links this image to the one above.
-The Hammond Building (for years known as Fox Men's Wear) is on the northwest corner of Hohman Avenue and Fayette Street.
+The Hammond Building (for years known as Fox Men's Wear) is on the northeast corner of Hohman Avenue and Fayette Street.
 The fence at the extreme lower right was in front of Central High School.
 It had a public drinking fountain for thirsty horses.
 The street was used primarily for horse drawn buggies and wagons.

-This photo was taken from atop the Hammond Building looking southwest at Broken Corner.
+This photo was taken in 1907 from atop the Hammond Building looking southwest at Broken Corner.
 The small building in the left center has a billboard ad for Harry Minas retail store, soon to become the finest in the Midwest.
 At the top of the photo you can see the outline of a large barn, suggesting that much of the land around Hammond was still in cultivation and operated as farmland.
 (Harrison Park at this time was a cow pasture.)

 The last windmill in downtown Hammond is seen in this old family picture.
 On the right center is the outline of the Hammond Building on Hohman Avenue and Fayette Street.
 The other buildings have not been identified yet but the windmill shows the proximity to the growing Hammond business district.
 Photo: circa 1909-1910.